-AlL is the holding company that sits above a number of AmTrust's insurance carriers and activities within the UK, Asia and South America.
-The AlL Group manages two fully owned legal subsidiaries that carry out insurance and/or reinsurance activities, as well as a number of non-insurance carriers based in the UK, Asia and South America.
-AlL is a holding company and does not carry out any insurance and reinsurance activities itself.
+AIL is the holding company that sits above a number of AmTrust's insurance carriers and activities within the UK, Europe, Asia, the Middle East and the Americas.
+The AIL Group manages two fully owned legal subsidiaries that carry out insurance and/or reinsurance activities, as well as a number of non-insurance carriers based in the UK, Asia and South America.
+AIL is a holding company and does not carry out any insurance and reinsurance activities itself.
 Its primary purpose is to provide alignment and economic efficiencies at a group level by identifying shared services that can be performed centrally for its primary insurance businesses.
-The AlL Executive Committee oversees the operations of its subsidiaries in the UK, Asia and South America.
+The AIL Executive Committee oversees the operations of its subsidiaries in the UK, Asia and South America.

 The AIL insurance carriers include AEL and MICL.
-As at the end of 2020, AMIL no longer holds any insurance liabilities, following portfolio transfers in 2020.
+During 2021, AMT Mortgage Insurance Limited (AMIL) was deauthorized as an insurance company by the PRA and FCA as it no longer held any insurance liabilities, following portfolio transfers in 2020.
 All insurance carriers are UK regulated entities operating under the Solvency II regime.

-The diagram below outlines the high-level structure of the AIL Group as at 31 December 2020:
+The diagram below outlines the high-level structure of the AIL Group as at 31 December 2021: